SHREYA-TK/Freemium-Conversion-Funnel-SQL-Analytics/README.md

+# Introduction
-# Freemium Conversion Funnel — A complete SQL-driven analysis of a freemium product’s user journey.
+## A complete SQL-driven analysis of a freemium product’s user journey.

 This project focuses on analysing a freemium product’s conversion funnel (**Signup → Activation → Conversion → 30-Day Retention**) with the goal of understanding how users progress from signup to activation, conversion, and retention.
 The analysis was designed to replicate a real-world product analytics scenario where PostgreSQL is used as the primary tool to extract insights from raw user-level data.
 This project models the conversion funnel, calculates core product KPIs, and uncovers actionable insights that powers a companion Power BI dashboard.